 BEATRIX OST, "CLAIRE"

-Artist, designer, author, actress, filmmaker, Beatrix is a Renaissance Woman, style-icon and muse.
-She was considered by New York Times as “one of the city’s most elegant fusions of art and fashion.”
+A Renaissance Woman, Beatrix’s creative career includes artist, designer, author, actress and filmmaker.
+She is considered by New York Times “one of the city’s most elegant fusions of art and fashion.”
 Her dynamic paintings and sculptures are internationally exhibited.
-Her books include the autobiographical My Father’s House and More Than Everything, as well as The Philosopher’s Style, a collection of her unpublished short stories, interviews and original images.
+Her books include the autobiographical My Father’s House and More Than Everything, as well as The Philosopher’s Style, a collection of her previously unpublished short stories, interviews and original images.

-Artist, designer, author, actress, filmmaker, Beatrix is a Renaissance Woman, style-icon and muse.
-She was considered by New York Times as “one of the city’s most elegant fusions of art and fashion.”
+A Renaissance Woman, Beatrix’s creative career includes artist, designer, author, actress and filmmaker.
+She is considered by New York Times “one of the city’s most elegant fusions of art and fashion.”
 Her dynamic paintings and sculptures are internationally exhibited.
-Her books include the autobiographical My Father’s House and More Than Everything, as well as The Philosopher’s Style, a collection of her unpublished short stories, interviews and original images.
+Her books include the autobiographical My Father’s House and More Than Everything, as well as The Philosopher’s Style, a collection of her previously unpublished short stories, interviews and original images.

 ERICH ROLAND, CINEMATOGRAPHER